DanielLiCodes/ABC-Database/README.md

 Then on another terminal you can curl information for example:
 	Curl “http://localhost:8080/database/create?type=array&name=accounts”
 Which will create an array named accounts.
 The file below further describes the pathways of adding/setting/getting/removing/printing values into a database.
+Other than curl, you could also make a network request to the local host, with the correct path.
+This way, it can be used in other applications as a database, and is quick and easy to access!.

 You can continue to do this until satisfied with the database [script.pdf](https://github.com/cs100/final-project-abcer/files/8809519/script.pdf)